Camberwell Old and New Cemeteries are full.

 Area H1 - Large meadow with tens of thousands of public graves already mounded over by Southwark Council:

-North side of the cemetery facing directly into houses on Ryedale Road
+North side of the cemetery facing directly into houses on Ryedale Road.
+Believed to be the final resting place of thousands of headstones illegally removed from graves.

 Areas H2 + H3 - east end of the woods, over thousands of graves